 trust chart

 Pepperstone has a global presence and is among the most extensively regulated CFD brokers I have researched.
+It is overseen by eight regulators globally, including four top-tier authorities.
 Founded in 2010, the broker has a lengthy track record.
 All client funds are segregated and held in major banks.
+During my review, I found the broker to be highly transparent.

-Entity Pepperstone Limited Pepperstone EU Limited Pepperstone GmbH Pepperstone Group Limited Pepperstone Financial Services (DIFC) Limited Pepperstone Markets Kenya Limited Pepperstone Markets Limited
+Entity Features Pepperstone Limited Pepperstone EU Limited Pepperstone GmbH Pepperstone Group Limited Pepperstone Financial Services (DIFC) Limited Pepperstone Financial Services LLC Pepperstone Markets Kenya Limited Pepperstone Markets Limited

-Country/Region UK EU Germany Australia United Arab Emirates Kenya Bahamas/Global
+Country/Region UK EU Germany Australia Dubai United Arab Emirates Kenya Bahamas/Global

-Regulator Financial Conduct Authority (FCA) Cyprus Securities and Exchange Commission (CySEC) Federal Financial Supervisory Authority (BaFin) Australian Securities and Investments Commission (ASIC) Dubai Financial Services Authority (DFSA) Capital Markets Authority of Kenya (CMA) Securities Commission of The Bahamas (SCB)
+Regulation Financial Conduct Authority (FCA) Cyprus Securities and Exchange Commission (CySEC) Federal Financial Supervisory Authority (BaFin) Australian Securities and Investments Commission (ASIC) Dubai Financial Services Authority (DFSA) UAE Capital Market Authority (CMA) Capital Markets Authority of Kenya (CMA) Securities Commission of The Bahamas (SCB)

 Pepperstone Regulators

 In our reviews, we examine the regulatory status of each entity operated by a broker.
 This allows us to compare the different levels of client protection.
-We rank regulators using a three-tier system, where Tier-1 licensing reflects the highest level of regulation.
+We rank regulators using a three-tier system, with Tier-1 representing the highest level of regulation.

 Brokers operate multiple entities to serve clients globally, yet regulatory protections vary by jurisdiction.
 Some regulators enforce strict financial standards, while others are more lenient.
 Traders should understand the protection offered by the entity where they intend to open an account.

 • Negative balance protection.
 This safety mechanism removes the risk of trading losses exceeding the account balance.
 In other words, the losses you incur from trading are capped at the amount you have put in your trading account.
 This is especially important in volatile markets.
-All entities of Pepperstone provide negative balance protection.
+Pepperstone provides negative balance protection to retail clients across all its entities.

 • Compensation scheme.
 A compensation scheme protects retail traders against the broker’s liabilities in the unlikely event that the company becomes insolvent.
-Accounts with Pepperstone Limited (UK) are insured up to £85,000 by FSCS.
-Accounts with Pepperstone EU Limited are insured up to €20,000 by ICF, and accounts with Pepperstone GmbH (Germany) are insured up to €20,000.
+Accounts with Pepperstone Limited (UK) are insured by FSCS up to £85,000 per eligible client.
+Accounts with Pepperstone EU Limited are insured up to €20,000 per eligible client by ICF, and accounts with Pepperstone GmbH (Germany) are insured up to €20,000.

 • Maximum leverage.
-Capping the maximum leverage restricts the extent of market exposure to retail traders.
+Capping maximum leverage limits the extent of market exposure for retail traders.
 The higher the leverage, the higher the potential profits and potential losses.
 Pepperstone Markets Kenya Limited offers the highest level of leverage for a Standard Account (1:400).

 Stability and Transparency

-While doing the research for this review, I found that Pepperstone is highly transparent overall.
-The company’s background, including the regulatory status of its entities, is covered on the About Us page.
+While doing the research for my review, I found Pepperstone to be transparent about its structure and services.
+The company provides detailed information about its background and the regulatory status of its global entities on the About Us page.

-The website clearly breaks down spreads, commissions, and swap rates on the Pricing page.
-Traders can find the Terms and Conditions on the Legal Documents page.
+Key trading information is also easy to locate.
+The website clearly outlines spreads, commissions, and swap rates on the Pricing page.
+Legal information, including the full Terms and Conditions, is available in the Legal Documents section.

 Is Pepperstone Safe to Trade With?